dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

    >Note:
    >
    >* Network connection is required for the license to work.
-   >* The license string here will grant you a time-limited trial license.
+   >* The license string here will grant you a 24 hour trial license.
-   >* If the license has expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a> to request for an extension.
+   >* You can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a> to request your own 30-day trial license or to extend an expired trial license.

 ### Initialize the Camera Module

-1. Go to the file **ViewController**, create the instances of CameraEnhancer and CameraView.
+1. Create the instances of CameraEnhancer and CameraView in **ViewController**.

    <div class="sample-code-prefix"></div>
    >- Objective-C